-- 1. Insulator Board 2.
-Screw - 4.
+1. Insulator Board 2.
+Screw

+- 4. Remove the valve stems.
+Refer to Section 6.11.1 for more information. - 5.
 If the backing plate has wire grooves, do the following: - a.
 Disconnect the wires and thermocouples routed through the backing plate from the multi-pin connectors. - b.
-Remove the wires and thermocouples from the wire grooves. - 5.
+Remove the wires and thermocouples from the wire grooves. - 6.
 Remove the screws that connect the backing plate to the manifold plate.

-Figure 6-16: Removing the Backing Plate Screws
+Figure 6-11: Removing the Backing Plate Screws